Sharpsville Area Schools say student is confirmed COVID-19 patient

 SHARPSVILLE, Pa.
-(WKBN) – The Sharpsville Area School District announced that one of their students is a confirmed coronavirus patient in Allegheny County
+(WKBN) – The Sharpsville Area School District announced that one of their students is a confirmed coronavirus patient who is being treated in Allegheny County.

 Sharpsville Area Schools Superintendent John Vannoy made the announcement in a posted newsletter to the community on their website Monday morning.